National Health Survey

 Ultimately, yes.
-The Australian Bureau of Statistics is conducting this survey under the authority of the Census and Statistics Act 1905, which has provisions to make surveys compulsory.
+The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905, which has provisions to make surveys compulsory.

 What kinds of questions will you ask?

 This survey collects general information about everyone in the household and includes questions about age, country of birth, education, employment and relationships within the household.

 The survey then asks one randomly selected adult and one randomly selected child (if there are any children) a range of questions about health service use, disability, carer responsibility, lifestyle factors, mental wellbeing and long-term health conditions.

 Your ABS Interviewer will also ask to take measurements of your height, weight, waist and blood pressure.
 It’s important your interviewer takes these measurements on the day of your interview to ensure our statistics are accurate.